Article

 Details of the NHS Staff Council's Job Evaluation Group (JEG) review of the national job evaluation matching profiles for nursing and midwifery.

-Following a request made by the Royal College of Nursing (RCN) and the Royal College of Midwifes (RCM) to the NHS Staff Council, the NHS Job Evaluation Group is undertaking a review of the national job matching profiles for nursing and midwifery (band 4 and above).
-The purpose of this review is to ensure that the profiles accurately reflect current nursing and midwifery practice, training, and role development.
+Following a request made by the Royal College of Nursing (RCN) and the Royal College of Midwifes (RCM) to the NHS Staff Council, the NHS Job Evaluation Group undertook a review of the national job matching profiles for nursing and midwifery (band 4 and above).
+The purpose of this review was to ensure that the profiles accurately reflected current nursing and midwifery practice, training, and role development.

-Between 14 October and 15 December 2024, the Job Evaluation Group (JEG) will be consulting on proposed revisions to the job evaluation matching profiles for nursing and midwifery - bands 7 and above.
+Between 14 October and 12 January 2025, the Job Evaluation Group (JEG) consulted on proposed revisions to the job evaluation matching profiles for nursing and midwifery - bands 7 and above.

 View the draft profiles: